rblades/dhworkbook_master/docs/supporting materials/regexex.md

 Sender, Recipient, Date
 ```

 6\.
 Scroll down through the text; notice there are many lines which don't include a letter, because they're either header info, or blank, or some other extraneous text.
 We're going to get rid of all of those lines too.

-We want to keep every line that has this information in it: Sender to Recipient, Month, Date, Year, Page
+We want to keep every line that has this information in it:

++ Sender to Recipient, Month, Date, Year, Page

 WARNING: Regex can be very tricky.
-When I'm working with Regex, I copy and paste some of the text I'm working on into the box at [regexr](http://www.regexr.com/) and fiddle with the pattern until it does what I want.
+When I'm working with Regex, I copy and paste some of the text I'm working on into the box at [RegExr](http://www.regexr.com/) and fiddle with the pattern until it does what I want.
 In fact, spend some time looking at their examples before you go any further in this exercise.

 ## The workflow
 We start by finding every line that looks like a reference to a letter, and put a tilde (a `~` symbol) at the beginning of it so we know to save it for later.
 Next, we get rid of all the lines that don't start with tildes, so that we're left with only the relevant text.
 After this is done, we format the remaining text by putting commas in appropriate places, so we can import it into a spreadsheet and do further edits there.

-We're going to use the `sed` and `grep` commands at the command prompt in our DHBox.
+We're going to use the `sed` and `grep` commands at the command prompt in our DH Box.
 Sed works by first identifying text that matches a pattern, and then swapping in the text we want to have-

 `$ sed 's/old text/new text/g' filename`